Victor-Fox911/VFResume/index.md

   </h2>
   <p>
     <a href="mysql.html">MySQL Database</a> - Designed a database to assist in monitoring clients and their pets at a simulated pet salon.
-    <a href="webdev.html">UX/UI Website Development</a> - Worked with a team to create an immersive forum for guests to share information in a virtual space.
+    <br><a href="webdev.html">UX/UI Website Development</a> - Worked with a team to create an immersive forum for guests to share information in a virtual space.
   </p>
   <h2>
     Skills